-CAUTION: Avoid injury!
-When the bypass valve is open, the machine will have unrestricted motion.
+CAUTION: When the bypass valve is open, the machine will have unrestricted motion.

-• Do not open the bypass valve when the machine is stopped on an incline to prevent it from going downhill out of control.
+Do not open the bypass valve when the machine is stopped on an incline to prevent it from going downhill out of control.

-IMPORTANT: Avoid damage!
-Transmission damage may occur if the machine is towed or moved incorrectly:
+IMPORTANT: Transmission damage may occur if the machine is towed or moved incorrectly:

-- · Move machine by hand only.
+- Move machine by hand only.

 - Do not use another vehicle to move machine.

-- .
-Do not tow machine.
+- Do not tow machine.

 - 1. Unlock the park brake.

-- 2. Put transmission in N (neutral).
+- 2. Put automatic transmission shifter into center position.

-- 3. On Automatic Models: Pull out on bypass valve lever.
-(A). - 4.
-Push machine to desired location.
+- 3. On automatic and hydrostatic Models: Pull out on bypass rod (A).

+- 4. Push machine to desired location.

-IMPORTANT: Avoid damage!
-The transmission might be damaged if the bypass valve lever is not pushed back to operating position before attempting to start the engine.
-Do not start or operate the machine with the bypass valve lever in the push position.
+- IMPORTANT: Hydrostatic transmission might be damaged if the bypass rod is not pushed back to operating position before attempting to start the engine.
+Do not start or operate the machine with the bypass rod in the pulled-out position.

-5. On Automatic Models: Push bypass valve lever back in.
+- 5. Push bypass rod back in.

+- 6. Lock the park brake.